hismailbulut/Neoray/README.md

 NeoraySet ContextButton Say\ Hello :echo\ "Hello\ World!"
 ```

-Neoray can handle some of the unicode box drawing characters itself, draws them
+Neoray can handle some of the Unicode box drawing characters itself, draws them
 pixel aligned which makes no gap between glyphs and makes them visually
 compatible with each other.
 This is enabled by default but you can disable it
 and use the font's glyphs.